bathtaters/pcm-server/README.md

 # **PCM Server**
 Use to stream raw audio from an audio input device.
+(Only works on MacOS currently)

 I recommend a latency of 10 for best performance with minimal latency.